rusaakkmods/dmg_boy_display/preview/README.md

 ---

-## Dithering Mode for Monochrome Displays
+## Black & White (Monochrome) Feature for OLED/Monochrome Displays

-A dithering mode is available for monochrome (1-bit) display output.
-This simulates grayscale using ordered dithering patterns, improving the visual quality on black-and-white screens.
+A new black-and-white mode is now available for future OLED and other monochrome (1-bit) display support.
+This mode uses a simple, fast 8x8 Bayer ordered dithering algorithm (instead of the more CPU-intensive Floyd-Steinberg method) to simulate grayscale on black-and-white screens.
+This approach is chosen for its efficiency and suitability for microcontrollers, making it ideal for OLED and similar displays.
 Enable this in the display configuration for best results on monochrome hardware.

+> **Note:** The Bayer dither is much less CPU-intensive than Floyd-Steinberg, making it a better fit for real-time applications on the RP2040.

 ---